John2143/node-rally-tools/Readme.md

 An example action is `sync`, which is given by the `--to` arg. `rally supply calc R1000 -e DEV --to LOCAL` would sync this supply chain (based on DEV) to LOCAL.
-In order to move it to a protected envornment, add --no-protect.
+In order to move it to a protected environment, add --no-protect.

 However, calc is limited by the fact that it is very rigid.
 Its best use is the inital setup of an environment, or to mass move supply chains.
 To fix this,